 Ballet and Dance in Amsterdam

-Dutch most worldwide renowned choreographers - Rudi van Dantzig, Hans van Manen, Toer van Schayk, all started their artistic careers in Amsterdam.
-Similarly all Dutch big ballet groups have originated in Amsterdam after the WWII.
-While only one of them is still based in the Dutch capital – Het Nationale Ballet (Dutch National Ballet), two other – the oldest Scapino (est. in 1945 in Amsterdam) is now based in Rotterdam, whilst the most famous - Nederlands Dans Theatre (Dutch Dance Theatre, est. in 1959) are located in the Hague.
-Both companies Nederlands Dans Theatre and Scapino often give performances in Amsterdam Muziektheater.
+Dutch worldwide renowned choreographers - Rudi van Dantzig, Hans van Manen and Toer van Schayk all started their artistic careers in Amsterdam.
+Similarly all Dutch big ballet groups have originated from Amsterdam after WWII.
+However only one of them - Het Nationale Ballet (Dutch National Ballet) is still based in the Dutch capital.
+While the oldest one of them - the Scapino (est. 1945), is now based in Rotterdam and the most famous one - Nederlands Dans Theatre (Dutch Dance Theatre, est. 1959) is now based in Hague.
+But both these companies often give performances in Amsterdam Muziektheater.

-Today, Dutch ballet and dance is one of the best in the world with many foreign dancers attracted to work here and several wonderful European choreographers Jiří Kylián, Krzysztof Pastor, David Dawson, Wayne Eagling, just to name a few.
+Today, Dutch ballet and dance is one of the best in the world with many foreign dancers attracted to work here.
+Also several wonderful European choreographers like Jiří Kylián, Krzysztof Pastor, David Dawson, Wayne Eagling, just to name a few.
 Along with the three biggest ballets, there are several new and young dance groups, which often perform in Amsterdam.